jfrancis71/ros2_holonomic_lego/README.md

 # ros2_holonomic_lego

+Currently in development, hopeful for release mid March 2025.

 Demos of ROS2 enabled Lego EV3 holonomic robots (on a Raspberry Pi with BrickPi3 interface)

 Guest starring Terry, the tri-omniwheeled robot: